Skip to content

 plotting_columns: list[str]

-The columns to be plotted, which are the dataframe columns with the weights, posterior and colour coloumns removed.
+The columns to be plotted, which are the dataframe columns with the weights, posterior and colour columns removed.

 skip property